We sell saddles here

 Slack changed the way we work forever.
 For better or worse.

-This feels like the opposite of what Slack set out to do.
+Twelve years after Slack's launch, it feels like the opposite of what Slack set out to do.
 We have more messages and notifications than ever.
-We have more information overload and spend even more time in messaging apps.
-There's a dread when opening them after a long meeting or first thing in the morning.
-Messaging apps have become runaway horses.
+We have more information overload and spend even more time in Slack.
+There's a dread when opening them after a long meeting or the overwhelm first thing in the morning.
+For those of us in leadership positions or running teams, there is the increasingly feeling of being a bottleneck for others.

 Instead of fighting this reality, let's find ways to tame these horses.